Autoferry/autoferry.github.io/_posts/2022-04-02-non-single-shot.md

 In the master thesis the goal is to implement a multiscan detection method on data from milliAmpere 1 or milliAmpere 2.

 * Choose one of the approaches from the 5th year project and justify the choice.
-* Bla
-* Bla
+* Implement the approach.
+* Evaluate performance using several measures.
+Precision-recall or receiver-operating-characteristic should be among these.

 ## Contact
 Supervisor: [Edmund F. Brekke](http://www.ntnu.no/ansatte/edmundfo).
 ## Prerequisites

-The candidate should have taken the course [TTK4255 Robotic Vision] or similar before beginning this 5th year project.
+The candidate will benefit from having taken the courses [TTK4255 Robotic Vision] and [TTK4250 Sensor Fusion].
+Both [TTT4275 Estimation, Detection and Classification] and [TDT4265 - Computer Vision and Deep Learning] will also be very useful.

 ## References

 * Brekke, E. et al. (2022): [“milliAmpere: An Autonomous Ferry Prototype”](https://folk.ntnu.no/edmundfo/papers/icmass-milliampere-2022.pdf), To appear in Proc.
 ICMASS.

+* Carlson, B. D. et al. (1994): [“milliAmpere: An Autonomous Ferry Prototype”]((https://ieeexplore.ieee.org/document/250410), IEEE Transactions on Aerospace and Electronic Systems, vol 30 no 1.

 |[<img src="https://img.youtube.com/vi/Ry3-yxVaDuE/0.jpg" width="450">](https://www.youtube.com/watch?v=Ry3-yxVaDuE) |